slazav/device2/Readme.md

-Default location of the device configuration file is `/etc/device2/devices.cfg` It can be changed by with server command-line option `-D` or in the server onfiguration file.
+Default location of the device configuration file is `/etc/device2/devices.cfg` It can be changed by with server command-line option `-D` or in the server configuration file.

 The file contains one line per device.
 Empty lines and comments (starting with `#`) are allowed.
 A few lines can be joined by adding symbol `\`